iCliniq Logo

 • PET scan (positron emission tomography).

-No, the doctors will not always remove all the moles, as most are harmless.
-By removing a few or all of them, the risk of melanoma development does not decrease.
-It is also possible for a melanoma to develop de novo (from the beginning).
+Doctors do not always remove all the moles, as most are harmless.
+Removing a few or all of them does not decrease the risk of melanoma.
+It is also possible for melanoma to develop de novo (from the beginning).

-What Preventive Measures to Be Taken to Avoid Melanoma?
+What Preventive Measures Should Be Taken to Avoid Melanoma?

 • Limit exposure to UV rays, including tanning beds and solar lamps.